Magic lantern: Camera obscura

 The magic lantern can be seen as a further development of camera obscura.
-This is a natural phenomenon that occurs when an image of a scene at the other side of a screen (for instance a wall) is projected through a small hole in that screen as an inverted image (left to right and upside down) on a surface opposite to the opening.
+This is a natural phenomenon that occurs when an image of a scene at the other side of a screen, a wall, is projected through a small hole in that screen as an inverted image, left to right and upside down, on a surface opposite to the opening.
 It was known at least since the 5th century BC and experimented with in darkened rooms at least since c.
 1000 AD.
 The use of a lens in the hole has been traced back to c.
 1550.

 The portable camera obscura box with a lens was developed in the 17th century.
-Dutch inventor Cornelis Drebbel is thought to have sold one to Dutch poet, composer and diplomat Constantijn Huygens in 1622, while the oldest known clear description of a box-type camera is in German Jesuit scientist Gaspar Schott's 1657 book Magia universalis naturæ et artis.
+Dutch inventor Cornelis Drebbel is thought to have sold one to Dutch poet, composer and diplomat Constantijn Huygens in 1622.
+The oldest known clear description of a box-type camera is in German Jesuit scientist Gaspar Schott's 1657 book Magia universalis naturæ et artis.